phusion/passenger-ruby-faye-websocket-demo/README.md

 Then restart Apache, and access the demo application at http://passenger-ruby-faye-websocket.demo:3000/

-## Multithreading and performance
+## Notes

+### Multithreading not required

 WebSockets works great on both the open source variant of Phusion Passenger, as well as on [Phusion Passenger Enterprise](https://www.phusionpassenger.com/).
-For optimal performance, Phusion Passenger Enterprise with multithreading is recommended.
-You should use the following settings for enabling multithreading.
-The more concurrent users you have, the higher your thread count should be.
-As a rule, your thread count should be at least the number of WebSocket sessions you have.

-Apache:

-    PassengerConcurrencyModel thread
-    PassengerThreadCount 64

-Nginx:

-    passenger_concurrency_model thread
-    passenger_thread_count 64
+Multithreading is *not* required for faye-websocket to work optimally, because faye-websocket uses EventMachine to serve WebSockets.

+### Non-Faye demo

+There is also a Phusion Passenger + WebSocket demo that does not use the faye-websocket gem: https://github.com/phusion/passenger-ruby-websocket-demo.
+That demo is implemented using pure Rack and a low-level WebSocket parser library, showing you how things might work if you use WebSockets through a different gem.

 ## Next steps